Listen to an audio file of this tool.

-As parents, it’s easy to forget that our teens are learning how to be in healthy relationships and that includes learning how to fight fairly.
+As a parent or someone in a parenting role, it’s easy to forget that your teen is learning how to be in healthy relationships and that includes learning how to argue fairly.
 Because of your teen’s learning and development, they will make mistakes and poor choices.
-How we handle those moments can determine how we help build their conflict management skills.
-Learning about developmental milestones can help a parent better understand what your teen is going through.
-Here are some examples:
+How you handle those moments can determine how you help build their conflict management skills.
+Learning about developmental milestones can help you better understand what your teen is experiencing.

 - Fifteen-year-olds may feel sensitive to criticism and preoccupied with peer impressions.
 Conflict may arise if teens fear failure in front of you, their teacher, or their peers.